-- 87. In doing the acts alleged herein, Dr. Heaps used the power and authority conferred upon him by Defendants the UC Regents to get access to patients such as Plaintiff Doe.
-It is predictable and foreseeable, given Defendants' negligent supervision of Dr. Heaps, and failure put in place-or enforce-safeguards to prevent foreseeable harm to female gynecological patients, that someone in Dr. Heaps' position would abuse the power and authority the UC Regents conferred upon him by engaging in assaultive conduct.
-As such, Dr. Heaps' conduct is incident to his agency with the UC Regents, so as to be fairly attributable to them. - 88.
-As a proximate result of the above, Plaintiff Doe suffered damages as otherwise alleged in this Complaint. - 89.
-Dr. Heaps' conduct alleged herein was despicable, and was done willfully and/or with a conscious disregard of Plaintiff's Rights, and/or intentionally, or maliciously, or in reckless disregard of the high probability of injury to Plaintiff and others.
-Defendants, and each of them, were in a special relationship with Plaintiff Doe by virtue of the fact that she was a patient at UCLA Health and receiving their services. - 90.
+96. In doing the acts alleged herein, Dr. Heaps used the power and authority conferred upon him by Defendants the UC Regents to get access to patients such as Plaintiff Doe 18.
+It is predictable and foreseeable, given Defendants' knowledge of Dr. Heaps' prior misconduct and its negligent supervision of Dr. Heaps, and failure put in place-or enforce-safeguards to prevent foreseeable harm to female gynecological patients, that someone in Dr. Heaps' position would abuse the power and authority the UC Regents conferred upon him by engaging in assaultive conduct.
+As such, Dr. Heaps' conduct is incident to his agency with the UC Regents, so as to be fairly attributable to them.

+- 97. As a proximate result of the above, Plaintiff Doe 18 suffered damages as otherwise alleged in this Complaint. - 98.
+Dr. Heaps' conduct alleged herein was despicable, and was done willfully and/or with a conscious disregard of Plaintiff's rights, and/or intentionally, or maliciously, or in reckless disregard of the high probability of injury to Plaintiff and others.
+Defendants, and each of them, were in a special relationship with Plaintiff Doe 18 by virtue of the fact that she was a patient at UCLA Health and receiving their services. - 99.
 Defendants, and each of them, further knew that Plaintiff Doe was especially vulnerable and susceptible to injury by persons such as Dr. Heaps in the absence of adequate supervision, and by reason of the authority the UC Regents vested in Dr. Heaps.
-The UC Regents acted in conscious disregard of the rights and safety of Plaintiff by ignoring the danger posed by Dr. Heaps, and by putting him in a position of trust and authority over Plaintiff Doe, and failing to take proper steps to protect Plaintiff Doe and other patients.
-It was reasonably foreseeable Plaintiff Doe would receive physical injury and severe emotional distress as a result of Dr. Heaps' malfeasance.
-Defendant UC Regents' conduct in this regard was done with the intent to cause injury to Plaintiff Doe and/or done with a conscious disregard of the rights and safety of Plaintiff. - 91.
-In subjecting Plaintiff Doe to the wrongful treatment herein described, Defendant Heaps acted willfully and maliciously with the intent to harm Plaintiff, and in conscious disregard of Plaintiff Doe's Rights, so as to constitute malice and oppression under California Civil Code section 3294.
-Plaintiff Doe is therefore entitled to the recovery of punitive damages against Defendant Heaps, in an amount to be determined according to proof.
+The UC Regents acted in conscious disregard of the rights and safety of Plaintiff by ignoring the danger posed by Dr. Heaps, and by putting him in a position of trust and authority over Plaintiff Doe 18, and failing to take proper steps to protect Plaintiff Doe 18 and other patients.
+It was reasonably foreseeable Plaintiff Doe 18 would receive physical injury and severe emotional distress as a result of Dr. Heaps' malfeasance.
+Defendant UC Regents' conduct in this regard was done with the intent to cause injury to Plaintiff Doe 18 and/or done with a conscious disregard of the rights and safety of Plaintiff. - 100.
+In subjecting Plaintiff Doe 18 to the wrongful treatment herein described, Defendant Heaps acted willfully and maliciously with the intent to harm Plaintiff, and in conscious disregard of Plaintiff Doe 18's rights, so as to constitute malice and oppression under California Civil Code section 3294.
+Plaintiff Doe 18 is therefore entitled to the recovery of punitive damages against Defendant Heaps, in an amount to be determined according to proof.